-Prostate cancer is a serious disease that affects thousands of men during middle and late age.
+Prostate cancer is a serious disease that affects thousands of men each year who are middle-aged or older.
 Most prostate cancers occur in men older than age 65.
-It’s estimated that in 2017, 161,360 American men will be newly diagnosed with this condition.
+The American Cancer Society (ACS) estimates that 161,360 American men will be newly diagnosed with this condition in 2017.

-The prostate is a small gland found in a man’s pelvic cavity.
+The prostate is a small gland found in a man’s lower abdomen.
 It’s located under the bladder and surrounding the urethra.
-This gland is regulated by the hormone testosterone.
-It produces seminal fluid, also known as semen.
+The prostate is regulated by the hormone testosterone and produces seminal fluid, also known as semen.
 Semen is the substance containing sperm that exits the urethra during ejaculation.

-When an abnormal, malignant growth of cells or a tumor forms in the prostate, it’s called prostate cancer.
+When an abnormal, malignant growth of cells — which is called a tumor — forms in the prostate, it’s called prostate cancer.
 This cancer can spread to other areas of the body.
-In these cases, it is still called prostate cancer.
+In these cases, because the cancer is made of cells from the prostate, it’s still called prostate cancer.

-In nonaggressive prostate cancer, the tumor either doesn’t grow or grows very little over time.
-In aggressive prostate cancer, the tumor can grow quickly and may spread to other areas of the body, such as the bones.
+With nonaggressive prostate cancer, the tumor either doesn’t grow or grows very little over time.
+With aggressive prostate cancer, the tumor can grow quickly and may spread to other areas of the body, such as the bones.

 Who’s at risk?